croservices/cro/docs/intro/spa-with-cro.md

 simple: just the content of the text box.

-Writing reducers is much more convenient when we have the upcoming spread operator in JavaScript; it's a prefix `...`, and works much like Perl 6's prefix `|` operator for flattening.
+Writing reducers is much more convenient when we have the upcoming spread operator in JavaScript; it's a prefix `...`, and works much like Raku's prefix `|` operator for flattening.
 Since we already have a build toolchain, we can add it by installing another syntax transform: